Format a Model

 Document a model using text, image, and math annotations.
-See Describe Models Using Annotations.
+See Describe Models Using Notes and Annotations.

 Annotate a block.
 See Set Block Annotation Properties.

-Change the block icon, for example, display a graphic on the block.
-Use a mask to achieve this effect.
+Change the block icon.
+For example, you can use a mask to display a graphic on a block.
 A mask also enables you to design a custom interface for a block.
 To learn about masks, see Masking Fundamentals.

-To improve your diagram layout and appearance, select Diagram > Arrange > Arrange Automatically.
-This option:
+To improve your diagram layout and appearance, on the Format tab, click Auto Arrange, or, press Ctrl+Shift+A. This option:

-Alternatively, you can try improving the shapes of signal lines.
-To try to improve the shape of a single line, select it and, from the action bar, select Auto-route Line.
+Alternatively, you can try improving the shapes of individual signal lines.
+Select the signal line and, from the action bar, select Auto-route Line.
 The line redraws if a better route between model elements is possible.

-You can try to improve multiple lines using Auto-route Lines.
-To access Auto-route Lines from the action bar, select either a block or multiple model elements using a drag box.
+You can try to improve multiple lines by using Auto-route Lines.
+To access Auto-route Lines from the action bar, select a block or select multiple model elements by dragging a box around the elements.

-You can change the orientation of a block or a group of blocks by rotating in 90-degree increments or by flipping.
-Rotate or flip blocks to fit better in the model, for example, in feedback loops.
-You might also need to rotate so that inports align with outports or to make better use of the model canvas.
+You can change the orientation of a block or a group of blocks by rotating blocks in 90-degree increments or by flipping the blocks.
+Rotating or flipping blocks can help them fit better in the model, such as in feedback loops, where the blocks are connected to each other in a loop.
+You might also need to rotate a block so that the block input ports align with output ports or to make better use of the model canvas.

 The figure shows a Gain block flipped to simplify a feedback loop diagram.

-Blocks rotate when you place them on a signal line that has an orientation other than left to right.
-For example, if the signal goes from bottom to top and you place a block on it, the block rotates with its ports up.
+Blocks automatically rotate when you place them on a signal line that has an orientation other than left to right.
+For example, if the signal goes from bottom to top and you place a block on it, the block rotates to align with the signal.

 After you rotate or flip a group of blocks, you can improve the readability of the model by editing the signal lines.
-The Auto-route Line command on the action bar might improve the appearance of signals.
+The Auto Arrange option might improve the appearance of signals.
 (For information on rotation with multiple ports, see Port Location After Rotating or Flipping.)

-For example, suppose you rotate these selected blocks.
+For example, suppose you rotate these selected blocks clockwise.

 Rotating moves block ports from the sides to top and bottom or the reverse, depending on the placement of the ports.
 The resulting positions of the block ports depend on the block port rotation type.

 Rotating can reposition the ports on some blocks to maintain left-to-right or top-to-bottom port numbering order.
-A block whose ports are reordered after a rotation have the default port rotation type.
+A block whose ports are reordered after a rotation has the default port rotation type.
 This policy helps to maintain the left-right and top-down block diagram orientation convention used in control system modeling applications.
-Blocks by default use this rotation policy.
 The figure shows the effect of clockwise rotation on a block with the default port rotation policy.

-A masked block can specify for ports to keep their order after rotation (see Port rotation).
+A masked block can specify that ports keep their order after rotation (see Icon drawing commands).
 These blocks have a physical port rotation type.
-This policy helps when designing blocks to use in mechanical and hydraulic systems modeling and other applications where diagrams do not have a preferred orientation.
+This policy helps when designing blocks to use when modeling physical systems and other applications where diagrams do not have a preferred orientation.
 The figure shows the effect of clockwise rotation on a block with a physical port rotation type.